-Connery had his slip-on dress boots.
+Updated April 6th, 2022 – Connery had his slip-on dress boots.
 Moore had his loafers.
 And Brosnan had his oxfords.
-When it comes to Craig’s tenure as 007, the James Bond chukka boots have undoubtedly been the defining footwear.
+When it comes to Craig’s tenure as James Bond, chukka boots have undoubtedly been the defining footwear.
 He’s worn chukkas in one form or another in every one of this films.
 Which makes sense considering the style of Craig’s Bond has leaned much more to the casual side of things than any of his predecessors.
-After 15 years and four films (soon to be five, we hope!) we all have our favorite pair.
+After 15 years and five films we all have our favorite pair.
 So let’s dig into the alternatives!

 The Casino Royale Suede Chukka

 The first Craig-era chukka, the Loake Trapper, showed up in the 2006 film’s black and white pre-title sequence’s bathroom fight.
 A three eyelet, Goodyear welted boot with a leather sole and low profile vamp, the color of that suede combined with lighter, natural sole edge really sets this one apart.
 There’re just not many reasonably priced alternatives out there that have that combo.
 The suede color alone is tricky to nail down.
 Sometimes it reads as having a reddish hue.
 But in other product pics it looks almost olive.
 This thread on AJB007 goes into all kinds of detail about the Trappers and is worth checking out.
 And this July 20th, 2017 Instagram post from the great @legallybond account does a good job of capturing the dark tan shade of the suede.